-This linear relationship between wages and GDP is strong and is observed for all academic roles (see you fig. 6a, 6b, 6c, 6d).
+This linear relationship between wages and GDP is strong and is observed for all academic roles (see Figures 6(a)-(d)).
 The positions of some States are different but the trends remain the same between the roles.
 Leading countries in this report are the same if you also record the higher wages.
-These analysis confirm the theories seen in the theoretical framework: the convergence of higher wages and higher productivity.
+These analyses confirm the theories seen in the theoretical framework: the convergence of higher wages and higher productivity.